feaselkl/OWASP-Top-10/PITCHME.md

 ### Content Security Policies

-You can also use Content Security Policies to protect against attacks.
-With a CSP, you can define valid domains and subdomains for things like:
+You can use Content Security Policies to define valid domains and subdomains for:

 * JavaScript
 * Cascading Stylesheets